 Regarding whether women stopped working after delivering a boy or a girl, Table 5 reports Eq.
 (3) estimates for the subsample of women of firstborn children, with standard errors clustered at the province level.
-If Interestingly, women were less likely to stop working after having a girl than after a boy, a behavior that disappeared over time.
+Interestingly, women were less likely to stop working after having a girl than after a boy, a behavior that disappeared over time.
 This pattern is arguably compatible with the idea that son preference led families to devote more resources to caring for their male offspring.
 Although we cannot observe whether this greater care also occurred while the child was in utero, our estimates show that families better organized to care for male newborns, suggesting that families would have also taken better care of pregnancies if they knew they were carrying a boy.
-If
+In the support of the province of the support of the supp